Our Team

 Besides overseeing the Zoology Foundation, Jami currently sits on several boards including the Jenesis Foundation, a non-profit organization that aspires to improve the quality of life for our nations young people by investing in opportunities for youth to realize their full potential.

-Meg has been a licensed veterinary technician for 23 years and up until 2018, all of those years have been spent in equine practice.
+Meg has been a licensed veterinary technician for 27years and up until 2018, all of those years have been spent in equine practice.
 As a life-long animal lover and advocate, she is excited to apply her experience and skill set to a wide range of different animal species.

-Meg has traveled to Central America five years running as part of the Equitarians/Project Samana group that provides veterinary care to working horses and donkeys.
-Additionally, she is an active supporter of 4H, serving the community as the Market Goat Superintendent for Douglas County the last four years.
+Meg has traveled to both South and Central America as part of the Equitarians/Project Samana group that provides veterinary care to working horses and donkeys in developing countries.
 She enjoys spending her free time riding with her husband and enjoys practicing Natural Horsemanship techniques to improve her horsemanship.

 Meg resides in Sedalia with her family and an entertaining menagerie of horses, goats, chickens, and a former street dog from the Dominican Republic.